Festivals in China

 Typical moon cake, also called yuebingTradition in China: moon cakes

 Yuebing is also called moon cake.
 People in China now also make different kinds of moon cakes every year.
-The festival’s meaning includes gathering family and friends and love for the family.
+The festival’s meaning includes gathering family and friends and love for the family."

-Traditions in China
+Festival in China

 China is a large country that has 56 ethnic groups as official information states.
 Each ethnic group has their own traditions.
 Some of the traditions we have already described above.
 But there are some other important traditions such as birthday celebrations.